openjdk/guide/src/guide/backporting.md

 If the update release is in rampdown, changes are pushed to the release repository (e.g. [`jdk17u`](https://github.com/openjdk/jdk17u)).
 During rampdown the bar to get changes in are significantly higher and fixes need to be approved with [jdk&lt;release&gt;u-critical-request]{.jbs-label} / [jdk&lt;release&gt;u-critical-yes]{.jbs-label}.

+If your request to backport a change is denied, but you for some reason already created the backport issue in JBS (why?!), the backport issue should be closed as [Won't Fix]{.jbs-value}.

 ## Using the Skara tooling to help with backports

 The Skara tooling includes support for backports.
 [The official Skara documentation](https://wiki.openjdk.org/display/SKARA/Backports) describes in detail how to work with the tooling to create backport PRs on GitHub or using the CLI tools.
 As described in the documentation, the [`/backport`](https://wiki.openjdk.org/display/SKARA/Commit+Commands#CommitCommands-/backport) command can be used on a commit or a PR to create the backport PR.
 If a backport PR is manually created, set the PR title to `Backport <original commit hash>`.
 This ensures that the bots will recognize it as a backport as opposed to a main fix specifically targeting an older release.
 One can tell whether or not the bots recognized a PR as a backport by the [backport]{.label} label being added if it's recognized.